matejbludsky/LogWrapper/README.md

 files that are needed in order to use this tool on matej.bludsky@gmail.com or matej.bludsky@dieboldnixdorf.com

 See documentation on how to import missing content
+##UPDATE
+Looks like SOAP UI doesnt require the WSDL files at all so this tool should work just fine without the WSDL folder mentioned above.

 # BugFixing tracker
 If there is any bugs you will find, please report to